clemsos/writings/_quora/2018-10-21-Who-is-the-most-regarded-or-popular-leader-of-China-other-than-Mao.md

 language: en
 title: |
-    Who is the most regarded or popular leader of China other than Mao? - Quora
+    Who is the most regarded or popular leader of China other than Mao?
 ---

 Depends on generations.